kendavistoo/Vector-of-Classes/README.md

 Third, the singleton repository of application data looks very good.
 However, it likely would be wise to do a mutex lock on all singleton set and get functions.

+The singleton instance reference, sData, is declared in abstractracer.h.
+And the reference is obtained in abstractracer.cpp.
+This reference, then, is available to the children classes racecar, racehorse, and raceplane.
+There is no need for sData = SingletonData::getInstance(); in these classes.